gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Renamed `add()` method on PublicationContainer (incubating)

-The [org.gradle.api.publish.PublicationContainer](javadoc/org/gradle/api/publish/PublicationContainer.html) introduced by the incubating publish plugins leverages the new support for polymorphic DomainObject containers in Gradle.
+The [org.gradle.api.publish.PublicationContainer](javadoc/org/gradle/api/publish/PublicationContainer.html) introduced by the incubating publish plugins leverages the new support for polymorphic domain object containers in Gradle.
 This change involved switching from the custom `add` methods to the standard `create`.
 The semantics of the replacement methods is identical to those replaced.

 This change does not effect publications added to the PublicationContainer using [a configuration block](javadoc/org/gradle/api/publish/PublishingExtension.html#publications),